appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-list-data.md

     )
 	RETURNING*;
    ```
-3. Execute the fetch query for the List widget to reflect the changes.
+1. Execute the fetch query for the List widget to reflect the changes.

-## Change status
+## Edit list item inline
-To change the status of a list item using a Select widget, follow these steps:
+To implement inline editing of list items using a Select widget, follow these steps:
 1. Drop a Select widget to the List widget.
-Map the Select widget's options to the status values.
+Bind data to the widget to populate a specific column values.
-2. Add an action to the **onOptionChange** event of the List widget to run the status change query.
+2. Add an action to the **onOptionChange** event of the Select widget to run the edit query.

    Example:
    ```sql